LT-Intro-To-AI-SY2425/a1-intro-to-python-ltsenior25/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+    Its fun, complicated sometimes but not too bad.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+    I feel like java was way more easy compared to python but python is cleaner and does feel smarter.

 3. What are some things that you learned through this assignment?

+    I learned a lot more code and alot more movement through python.
+However, I also learned that AI's programming problems just dont work for whatever reason.